 You work hard.
 As an MDRT member and a financial services professional, you strive to do the best job possible for your clients.
-You reward yourself by attending the MDRT Annual Meeting or the MDRT Global Conference.
+You reward yourself by attending the 2023 MDRT Global Conference, from August 27 to 30, in Singapore.
 When you’re there, do you make new friends across state/province or international borders?
 If not, here are some reasons to consider why it makes sense from both a personal and business perspective.

 - There are days you need motivation.
 It is confession time.
 Sometimes you do not feel like working.
 It could be because business is slow, everyone’s attention is on world events or something’s going on at home.
 Whatever the cause, you need a buddy to cheer you on and focus your attention on business.
 Call your new MDRT friend in another state or province.
 Get in touch with the member you met from another country and learn what is going on in their lives.
 Motivate each other to get business done.